semyonkrutolevich/redis-sharding-docker-compose/README.md

 # Redis Sharding with Docker Compose

-This repository contains a Docker Compose file and a bash script to set up Redis sharding with password authentication using Docker.
+This repository contains a Docker Compose file and a bash script to set up Redis sharding with password authentication and TLS connection using Docker.
 The bash script modifies the Redis configuration files to update the password, starts the Redis containers, and creates Redis cluster.

 ## Instructions